webuum/webuum-docs/docs/docs/about.md

 Webuum was designed from a different angle:

-- ✅ **Native first** – Uses custom elements and web standards.
+- **Native first** – Uses custom elements and web standards.
-- ✅ **Small footprint** – Less than 0.5kB gzipped.
+- **Small footprint** – Only 1kB gzipped.
-- ✅ **Enhances server-rendered HTML** — JavaScript adds interactivity without overhead.
+- **Enhances server-rendered HTML** — JavaScript adds interactivity without overhead.
-- ✅ **No build step required** – But plays well with bundlers.
+- **No build step required** – But plays well with bundlers.
-- ✅ **Minimal API surface** – You only need what the platform doesn’t already do well.
+- **Minimal API surface** – You only need what the platform doesn’t already do well.

 ## Why not use React, Vue, or similar?